teaprof/cmake_and_cuda/findcuda2/readme.txt

-This is a demo how to use CUDACXX environment variable to help check_language(CUDA) find CUDA toolkit.
+This is a demo of using findCUDAToolkit.
+It prints all variables set by findCUDAToolkit.

 Just run:
-    source ./initCUDACXX.sh
     mkdir build
     cd build
     cmake ..